GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E02_MythTrack.md

 ## Track 1.1: Year One Day One (Episode Two Pluribus)

+ToDo: turn this mess into a numbered list, lyrics / video dialog at the start of each entry

 Countdown timer / uptime of the new operating system.

 You didn't stand a chance, Jesus Son, you didn't stand a chance?
 Carol.